open-telemetry/opentelemetry-java-instrumentation/docs/contributing/writing-instrumentation-module.md

 }
 ```

+The order of the class names returned by this method matters - if you have several helper classes
+extending one another then you'll want to return the base class first.
+For example, if you have a
+`B extends A` class the list should contain `A` first and `B` second.

 These helper classes will be injected into the application classloader after those provided by the
 muzzle codegen plugin.